QUESTIONS AND ANSWERS

 Q: Why Greece and the Islands?

 If you’re a super-keen sailor, and getting some great sailing time in is one of your primary objections—Greece is the better pick.
 The winds tend to be stronger, the sailing is more challenging.
-Traditionally, the windiest times are late July/Aug—this is when the meltemi is meant to be at it’s peak.
-These weather patterns have not been terribly reliable these last 5/6 years; but in general, if the sailing side is real important to you, go for Greece.
+Traditionally, the windiest times are late July/Aug—this is when the Meltemi is meant to be at its peak.
+These weather patterns have not been terribly reliable these last 5/6 years; but in general, if the sailing side is really important to you, go for Greece.

 The islands… there’s just something about sailing from island to island that is unique; it feels like encountering new shores every time.
-Each of the islands is so different; each has it’s own character (and local “characters”!) ; it’s own idiosyncrasies and ambiance.
-From the upmarket atmosphere of Poros; the bars n’ discos n’ restaurants; its greenery, the jeeps, to the opposite extreme of tiny fishing villages with nothing more than a taverna, a church (both essential to any Greek community of more than 6 people!), a scattered collection of little houses and several dozen goats.
+Each of the islands is so different; each has its own character (and local “characters”!); it’s its own idiosyncrasies and ambience.
+From the upmarket atmosphere of Poros; the bars n’ discos n’ restaurants; its greenery, and the jeeps, to the opposite extreme of tiny fishing villages with nothing more than a taverna, a church (both essential to any Greek community of more than 6 people!), a scattered collection of little houses and several dozen goats.

-History… throughout Greece there are ancient ruins on most all islands from the Fortresses in Navplion, the monasteries around Erimoni, the castles of Monevasia to the Castle of St John in Patmos and Leros that has a wonderful 11th century fortress, with the most incredible view of both sunset and sunrise!
+History… throughout Greece, there are ancient ruins on almost all islands from the Fortresses in Navplion, the monasteries around Erimoni, the castles of Monevasia to the Castle of St John in Patmos and Leros that has a wonderful 11th century fortress, with the most incredible view of both sunset and sunrise!

 Q: OK, I’m sold—I wanna go!
 How do I get there?